BrutLogic/Post/README.md

 ### How you can support me

-I'm launching a Patreon as well as Discord server (link in comment), where I'll share **ALL** my work.
+I'm launching [a Patreon](https://www.patreon.com/BrutLogic) as well as [Discord server](https://discord.gg/eXtysN5HAH), where I'll share **ALL** my work.
 Past, present and future.
 I'd also do a few video calls each week to share my advancements, review code, discuss everyone's ideas.
 And create comprehensive walk-trough tutorials to get you to build awesome agentic !